dart-lang/site-www/src/resources/class-modifiers-for-apis.md

 2. Every direct subtype of the sealed type must be in the same library where the sealed type is declared.
-    This way the compiler can find them all and know that there aren't other hidden subtypes floating around that would not match any of the cases.
+    This way, the compiler can find them all.
+It knows that there aren't other hidden subtypes floating around that would not match any of the cases.

 The second restriction is similar to `final`.